 A Charles Darwin Shrewsbury Walk

 Charles Darwin is without doubt Shrewsbury’s most famous son.
-Born Charles Robert Darwin on 12 February 1809 to Robert Darwin and Susannah Darwin at their family home at The Mount, Frankwell.
+Born Charles Robert Darwin on 12 February 1809 to Robert Darwin and Susannah Darwin at their family home at The Mount, Frankwell in Shrewsbury.
 The Mount House is a Georgian property that holds a dominant position by the River Severn.
 It of course overlooks the historic town of Shrewsbury.

 Over his lifetime, Charles Darwin would transform the way we understand the natural world.
 This guided walk will take you on a journey of exploration to understand how a young Darwin was influenced in his early years.
 Leading to what is considered the single greatest discovery in humankind.